apptainer/singularity-userdocs/singularity_and_docker.rst

 Locally Available Images: Stored Archives
 ------------------------------------------

-Singularity containers can also be built at the command line from Docker images stored locally as ``tar`` files.
+apptainer containers can also be built at the command line from Docker images stored locally as ``tar`` files.

 The ``lolcow.tar`` file employed below in this example can be produced by making use of an environment in which Docker is available as follows: